curateteaching/digitalpedagogy/keywords/classroom.md

 * Source: [http://www.educause.edu/research-and-publications/books/learning-spaces](http://www.educause.edu/research-and-publications/books/learning-spaces)
 * Creators: Diana G. Oblinger, Editor

 This edited collection, published by Educause, is available as a free PDF.
 It examines the design of learning spaces in university settings.
-The collection includes sections devoted to principles and issues of learning space design and case studies from various educational settings worldwide.
-This resource would be useful for a teacher training course or one in which participants may be considering careers that include teaching or training.
-The case studies in the second section of the text are interesting as examples of learning spaces in various educational settings worldwide, but they could also be used as part of a visual/spatial ethnography project where students are asked to report on and analyze how physical spaces or the use of certain kinds of tools shape learning behaviors.
-The course plan artifact, "Attending to Space and Activity," includes this text as a reading, which then supports a range of ethnographic/observation assignments.
+The collection includes sections devoted to principles and issues of learning space design as well as case studies from various educational settings worldwide. in particular, the 2nd article in the collection, "Challenging Traditional Assumptions and Rethinking Learning Spaces," by Nancy Van Note Chism.
+This article offers a list of the attributes of "intentionally created spaces" that can be helpful for instructors beginning to think about these issues.
+In addition, the case studies in the second section of the text are interesting as examples of learning spaces in various educational settings worldwide, but they could also be used as part of a visual/spatial ethnography project where students are asked to report on and analyze how physical spaces or the use of certain kinds of tools shape learning behaviors.

 #### The Impact of Classroom Design on Student Learning
 ![screenshot](images/Classroom_Artifact_3_Impact_of_Design.png)